By David Sobotta

-There are tons of shops all in walking distance for ladies to enjoy including the Bag Lady and the Boathouse by Jarrett Bay .
+There are tons of shops all in walking distance for ladies to enjoy including a shop with more Vera Bradley than my mind can process.

 They are both favorites of our friend Diane.
 There is also a wine bar/wine shop, The Cru Wine Bar and Store, and more antique shops and things than I can handle.
 Glenda, my wife, never has a problem finding one to wander into for a few minutes.

-There's a great nautical bookstore, and another bookstore run by someone who used to write for one of the San Francisco papers and then retired to Beaufort.
+There's a great nautical bookstore, Scuttlebutt, and another bookstore, The Rocking Chair,run by someone who used to write for one of the San Francisco papers and then retired to Beaufort.
 Of course there is the historic General Store, a fudge and ice cream shop, and some nice spots with outdoor gear.
 The list always changes a little.

-If you want more pictures of the Southern Outer Banks, you can check out this set of slides on my Flickr site or visit my Coastal Paradise site for more links.
-If you still haven't seen enough Beaufort scenery by then and don't mind looking at photos from someone else's Beaufort trip you can visit my dot Mac site.
+If you want more pictures of the Southern Outer Banks, you can check out this set of slides on my Flickr site or visit my Crystal Coast Links site for more links.

-One weekend in 2006 when we were down in Beaufort, there was a great kite festival going on over close to Fort Macon where we often walk on the beach when visiting Beaufort.
+One weekend in 2006 when we were down in Beaufort, we visited the annual NC kite festival going on over close to Fort Macon where we often walk on the beach when visiting Beaufort.

 On top of that there were plenty of fishermen in the inlet hoping to catch some "spots."
 Spots are a fairly small fish that are great eating and very easy to catch when they are running in the fall.